-Grande Dunes Resort Club and River Hills have attracted a lot of attention with their planned greens and bunker renovation projects this summer, but they are far from the only Myrtle Beach golf courses reinvesting in their product.
+Grande Dunes Resort Club and River Hills have attracted a lot of attention with their greens and bunker renovation projects this summer, but they are far from the only Myrtle Beach golf courses reinvesting in their product.

 Over the winter, five Myrtle Beach golf courses underwent capital improvement projects, helping ensure they were in the best possible condition for the area’s peak spring season.
 Here is a quick look at the work done over the winter months: